mariia-cherniuk/HTTPServer/README.md

-# EchoServer
+# EchoServer - HTTP-server implemented in Objective-C.

 # Features:
-HTTP-server implementation in objective-c.
  Responds to GET-requests, on other requests it responds with code "405 Method Not Allowed".
 If the file, which corresponding to the GET-request, is not found - "404 Not Found".

 # Development technologies:
 - sys/socket.h